leo1200213/Stealing-Part-of-a-Production-Language-Model/README.md

 # Stealing Part of a Production Language Model

-This repository contains an implementation of sections 4.1, 4.2, and 6.1 from the paper 'Stealing Part of a Production Language Model'.
+This repository contains a toy implementation of sections 4.1, 4.2, and 6.1 from the paper 'Stealing Part of a Production Language Model'.
 The approach allows the last hidden layer to be extracted and logprob-free attack of the model.

 ## Features
 - Extract the last hidden layer of pre-trained language models (e.g., GPT-Neo).